waverlose/llm-myself/README.md

 # 🤖 Create Your Own AI Friend

-A simple project to fine-tune Qwen2.5-3B-Instruct with LoRA, creating a personalized AI companion that can run locally on your computer.
+A simple project to fine-tune Qwen2.5-3B-Instruct with LoRA(every model), creating a personalized AI companion that can run locally on your computer.

 ## ✨ Features